 The context of analysis is Lambrate, a neighbourhood on the outskirts of Milan and an infrastructural hub.
 The district is facing deep regeneration processes in recent years (2000-2014), promoted by public and private stakeholders and implemented with different regulatory instruments.
 Even though many scholars are investigating the processes of change and urban development in Milan's metropolitan area as well as social and housing issues of urban peripheries, rarely researchers analyze systematically urban transformations at the local scale.
 This research analyses the processes of urban transformation - both completed and in progress - that are going on in the district.
 As often happens in these contexts, different actors interact simultaneously within one specific area.
 An analysis of the urban transformation's process is needed in order to understand and evaluate the emerging effects from different actions and to calibrate the public intervention.
-In the city of Milan we can find processes of urban transformation and the interaction between actors allow us to put forward some working hypotheses.
+In the city of Milan we can find processes of urban transformation ungoverned in terms of spatial and temporal synergies.
+The observation of the on-going process of transformation and the interaction between actors allow us to put forward some working hypotheses.
 Firstly, we can face an uncertain and unclear conceptualization of the projects.
 Secondly - as a consequence of the first proposition - the research finds a substantial viscosity and a shift in time from the original expectations, both in the design and in the implementation of projects, with frequent reviews of each work and of the overall schedule of the process.
 At the same time a prominence for private urban transformation is underlined, at the expenses of public or semi-public processes of regeneration.
 Starting from the analysis of the different local units, the temporal and spatial synergies among them, it's possible to investigate the ways in which these territories interact, how they will change over time and how they influence the urban agenda.